Lucia Widow (Palpopleura lucia)

 Length reaches 32mm; Wingspan attains 53mm.

-An easily recognisable species.
+Male Lucia Widows are easily recognisable.
+Their extensively black wings and striking blue-white abdomens are distinctive.
 Most similar to Palpopleura portia, but that species has a pale pruinose blue, rather than black upper thorax.
 It also shows far less black in the wings.

-Females of the two species are closely similar, but those of Palpopleura lucia generally show more black in the wings and usually have a smoky ‘shadow’ area in the hind wings below the black.
+Females of the two species are very similar and often problematic to identify in the field.
+Female Lucia Widows generally show more black in the wings.
+They also usually have a smoky ‘shadow’ area in the hind wings surrounding the black.
+Females of both species variations in wing patterning and are best identified by their association with the males.

 Click here for more details on identification.